 This beauty hack encourages you to apply baby powder over your concealer to set it.
 This should reduce whiteness and set the concealer into place.
 The ultimate test: use a camera with flash to take a photograph and see whether there is any glare coming from your concealer.

 Verdict: It works – but you shouldn’t try this at home.
 Baby powder is not recommended for use near the eyes, and should not be inhaled.

 Take coconut oil and coffee grounds and mix them together, and what do you get?
 Instagram says a DIY antioxidant facial and body scrub that acts as a natural exfoliant.
 After heating them up and mixing together, they smooth onto the face and can be rubbed around.

 It seems that the general rule is to take Instagram beauty tips with a pinch of salt.
-They don’t always work, and when they do, they aren’t as good as the real thing and they are often a hassle to clean-up.
+They do not always work, and when they do, they aren’t as good as the real thing and they are often a hassle to clean-up.
 In some cases, they can even irritate your skin!
 If you want to play it safe with your precious skin, and avoid the mess of DIY beauty hacks, stick to the proven products that you know your skin will love.